aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/integrate-with-database/_index.md

 Congratulations!
 You now know how to embed database data into a PDF document using Aspose.PDF for .NET.

-### Example source code for Integrate With Database using Aspose.Words for .NET
+### Example source code for Integrate With Database using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.